cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

    those products and services via instrumentation, dashboards and alerts

 A platform is bespoke to an organisation, supporting a unique set of users and business needs.
-While a internal developer platform is likely the most commonly discussed solution today, it is important to focsu on the individual needs of the organization which may require a data analysis ("MLOps") platform that composes data ingestion and transformation services, model training services, model deployment pipelines and model servers.
+While application developement and delivery is often the first capability a platform supports, it is important to focus on the individual needs of the organization which often surfaces additional opportunities to optimise through a platform offering.
+Some examples can include data operations, user management, and incident management.

 By offering consistent experiences for individual and/or scenario-oriented sets of capabilities, platforms make it easy for their users to deliver valuable products.